ssadler/zeno/doc/install-with-logs.md

 Faucet might be unreliable sometimes, if you have trouble with it please provide your address to https://keybase.io/alrighttt/ for manual funding.

-#### 1.3 Run and sync TXSCLZ chain:
+#### 1.3 Run and sync TXSCLZ3 chain:

 Use https://github.com/KomodoPlatform/komodo master branch

 Chain params:

 ```
-./komodod -ac_name=TXSCLZ -ac_supply=999999 -ac_reward=100000000 -ac_sapling=375 -addnode=195.201.137.5
+./komodod -ac_name=TXSCLZ3 -ac_supply=999999 -ac_reward=100000000 -ac_sapling=375 -addnode=195.201.137.5
 ```

 **Do not forget to import privkey for your notary pubkey**

-You need some TXSCLZ coins.
+You need some TXSCLZ3 coins.
 You can try to mine a few blocks or contact https://keybase.io/alrighttt/ if your pubkey wasn't funded yet.

 #### 1.4 Start zeno with output redirecting to file, e.g. :